+

 Artists’ Exchange

-This project strand offers short residency opportunities in partner cities for 30 emerging artists as part of the legacy of this pan-European project.
+This project strand offered short residency opportunities in partner cities for 30 emerging artists as part of the legacy of this pan-European project.

-Each city partner will send two artists on a residency to another partner’s city of a different art form, thereby seeking to enrich their professional practice through inter-disciplinary residencies.
-Artists are chosen on the basis of having demonstrated an interest in the hosting city’s Arts & Society contemporary European theme.
-They must also practice a different art form from that of the hosting city’s public event.
-The project offers the emerging artists the opportunity to travel without the pressure to produce work and ideally to experience UEO’s public events.
+Each city partner sent two artists on a residency to another partner’s city of a different art form, thereby seeking to enrich their professional practice through inter-disciplinary residencies.
+Artists were chosen on the basis of having demonstrated an interest in the hosting city’s Arts & Society contemporary European theme.
+They had to also practice a different art form from that of the hosting city’s public event.
+The project offered the emerging artists the opportunity to travel without the pressure to produce work and ideally to experience UEO’s public events.

 Book